wilburliu1123/DDIA_notes/docs/Chapter 8.md

 [57] Sandeep Kulkarni, Murat Demirbas, Deepak Madeppa, et al.: “[Logical Physical Clocks and Consistent Snapshots in Globally Distributed Databases](https://cse.buffalo.edu/tech-reports/2014-04.pdf),” State University of New York at Buffalo, Computer Science and Engineering Technical Report 2014-04, May 2014.

 #### Clock readings have a confidence interval
->With an NTP server on the public internet, the best pos‐ sible accuracy is probably to the tens of milliseconds, and the error may easily spike to over 100 ms when there is network congestion [57].
+>With an NTP server on the public internet, the best possible accuracy is probably to the tens of milliseconds, and the error may easily spike to over 100 ms when there is network congestion [57].

 It makes sense to think of clock reading as range of times, within a confidence interval